gundik/box-with-three-tabs/README.md

 - refactor and prettify the `index.js` file
 - provide API for xml parsing (like DOM api) instead of direct jQuery usage in modules
 - remove jQuery usage from DOM api (it actually not necessary there)
+- provide loader at app start (so that the content does not blink on app start)